gtk-rs/gtk4-rs/book/src/interface_builder.md

 - assures that the widget gets registered without doing it manually in `main.rs`, and
 - stores a reference to the widget for later use.

+> If we refer to a custom widget in our template, but do not want to add it as template child then we still have to register it.
+> `class_init` is a good place to do so.

 We need both for our custom button, so we add it to the struct.

 <span class="filename">Filename: listings/interface_builder/3/window/imp.rs</span>